 War and Industrial Policy

 Over the years I’ve grown quite fond of the “dispatches” of Credit Suisse’s Zoltan Pozsar.
 His ascension to eminence in the world of central bank commentators is the best that has happened to Credit Suisse in quite a while.
-Super Mario of market-plumbing.
+Super Mario of market-plumbing1.

 Avid Zoltan readers will not be surprised to hear me confess it has taken me a couple of weeks to fully digest his latest missive, aptly named “War and Industrial Policy” (available here for you free!).
 Nothing short of a masterpiece, it delivers a fresh perspective on the coming multipolar world order, today's trade environment / geopolitics and how these are set to shape economic policy going forward.